 - Correct improper grading – Be sure that the soil next to your home is sloping away from the home’s foundation, driveway, sidewalks, and patio to prevent excess water to flow underneath and cause damage.

 A waterproofing professional will install ditches, drains, and drainpipes where water accumulates and divert the excess water away from your home’s foundation.

 Jerry’s Waterproofing offers full foundation repair services using the highest quality, US-made products manufactured by Earth Contact Products (ECP).
-Following are three foundation repairs we frequently do after major flooding.
+The following are three foundation repairs we frequently do after major flooding.

 Repairing Foundation Cracks – We inject polyurethane into leaking cracks in your foundation.
 This fills the crack and keeps water from seeping into it.
 Because it expands to the entire width of the crack, it provides additional strength to the foundation wall.

-Installing Plate Anchors – Plate anchors are used to correct leaning, rotating, or cracking foundation walls by providing additional lateral force to the walls.
+Installing Plate Anchors – Plate anchors are used to correcting leaning, rotating, or cracking foundation walls by providing additional lateral force to the walls.

 Interior Drainage Systems

 Installing a drainage system beneath the basement floor on the perimeter of the foundation prevents excess groundwater from entering the basement.
 It requires removing and replacing a small amount of concrete to install a trench, which drains water to a sump pump well.

 Once the water drains to the sump pump well, the sump pump pumps the water from the basement into an area safely beyond your home’s foundation.
 In case of a power outage, we also recommend installing a battery-operated sump pump.